A Second Look At Your Case When The Stakes Are Highest

 The criminal appeals process in Florida follows a structured, step-by-step path.
 Understanding each stage can help clarify what to expect when appealing a conviction or sentence from a Sarasota criminal case.

-1. Notice of Appeal: The process begins by filing a Notice of Appeal with the trial court.
-This must typically be done within 30 days of the final judgment or sentence.
+Notice of Appeal: The process begins by filing a Notice of Appeal with the trial court.
+This must typically be done within the applicable deadline after the final judgment or sentence.
 This filing preserves your right to appeal and formally starts the appellate process.

 Our Process For Reviewing & Pursuing Criminal Appeals